 The disparity in the parties' rate base recommendations for Palo Verde, Santa Cruz, and WUGT are due to the differing proposed ratemaking treatment of funds received by Global Parent from developers pursuant to Infrastructure Coordination and Financing Agreements ("ICFAs") that Utilities entered into with developers.
-Staff and RUCO treat the ICFA proceeds collected from landowners and developers from the areas served by those Utilities as Contributions in Aid of
+Staff and RUCO treat the ICFA proceeds collected from landowners and developers from the areas serve by those Utilities as Contributions in Aid of Construction ("CIAC") and deduct them from rate base, while Applicants do not.